 Everyone wants to have a healthy, confident smile.
 There are plenty of obstacles that can stand in the way of this goal, whether that is extensive staining, cracked or chipped teeth, or even problems with tooth alignment.
 No matter the complications you are facing, however, there are solutions available to help you achieve the smile of your dreams.
-For many patients in Redlands, CA, this involves the use of dental veneers.
+For many patients this involves the use of dental veneers.

 At State Street Dental, we are passionate about exceeding the expectations of our patients via customized cosmetic dentistry solutions.
 To learn more about our porcelain veneer services, we welcome you to contact State Street Dental at your next opportunity.

 What are Dental Veneers?